 - Papers will be refereed and accepted on the basis of their scientific merit and relevance to the workshop.

 - Preprints containing accepted papers will be published on a USB memory stick provided to the FedCSIS participants.

 - Only papers presented at the conference will be published in Conference Proceedings and submitted for inclusion in the IEEE Xplore® database.

 - Conference proceedings will be published in a volume with ISBN, ISSN and DOI numbers and posted at the conference WWW site.

 - Conference proceedings will be indexed in BazEkon and submitted for indexation in: Thomson Reuters - Conference Proceedings Citation Index, SciVerse Scopus, Inspec, Index Copernicus, DBLP Computer Science Bibliography and Google Scholar

-- Organizers reserve right to move accepted papers between FedCSIS events.
+- Organizers reserve right to move accepted papers between FedCSIS events and between iNetSApp tracks.